 Additionally, the highly toxic dyeing and finishing process of clothes involves a vast amount of water.

-It ultimately ends up contaminating rivers and other water bodies with harmful chemicals, disrupting natural ecosystems
+It ultimately ends up contaminating rivers and other water bodies with harmful chemicals, disrupting natural ecosystems.

 To produce a single cotton t-shirt, it takes over 2,700 liters of water, or 900 days’ worth of drinking water, according to The Conscious Club.
 A pair of jeans takes 3,781 liters of water from cotton production to delivery of the final product to stores.
 That equates to the emission of around 33.4 kilograms of carbon equivalent.
 A pair of shoes?
 Estimates quote over 8,000 liters of water are consumed in the production of a standard pair.